junxit/us-congress-bills-117/metadata.md

 - 2022-03-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 409 - 17 (Roll no. 93).(text: CR H3990)
 - 2022-03-30 — The title of the measure was amended.
 Agreed to without objection.
 - 2022-03-31 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2022-05-16 — Star Print ordered on the bill.
+- 2022-05-25 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2022-11-16 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters with an amendment in the nature of a substitute.
+With written report No. 117-199.
+- 2022-11-16 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters with an amendment in the nature of a substitute.
+With written report No. 117-199.
+- 2022-11-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 550.